Annette Summers Engel

-Annette Summers Engel is an American earth scientist who is Donald and Florence Jones Professor of Aqueous Geochemistry at the University of Tennessee.
-Her research considers how microbes interact with rocks and minerals.
+Annette Summers Engel is an American earth scientist who has served as the Inaugural Executive Director of the National Speleological Society since August 2025.
+From August 2011 to July 2025, she was the Donald and Florence Jones Professor of Aqueous Geochemistry at the University of Tennessee.
+Her research considers how microbes and invertebrates interact with rocks and minerals in groundwater, rivers, estuaries, and other environments.
 She was elected Fellow of the American Association for the Advancement of Science in 2019.

 Early life and education

 Engel is from Ohio.
 Whilst at summer camp at Carter Caves State Resort Park, Engel realised she wanted to be a geologist.
 She met Horton H. Hobbs Jr., a member of the Wittenberg University Speleological Society.
 She eventually became an undergraduate student in geology at the Wittenberg University, where she spent her weekends doing field work.
 During one of her adventures she became aware of the Movile Cave ecosystems, and was eventually offered a position on the research team in Romania.
 She stayed in Ohio for her graduate studies, and completed her Master's dissertation on the Movile Cave at the University of Cincinnati.
 She remained at the University of Cincinnati for a second master's degree, focusing on biology.
 Alongside her work on the Movile Cave, Engel studied the Frasassi Caves.
 She was a doctoral researcher at the University of Texas at Austin, where she studied geochemistry and geomicrobiology.
 Her doctoral research focused on the Lower Kane Cave in Wyoming.
 She identified a novel group of sulphur bacteria, which were closely related to bacteria found in deep sea hydrothermal vents.
 She was the first to identify that microorganisms were involved with sulfuric acid speleogenesis.